skip to main content

 Look for vintage jewelry

 Jewelry stores aren’t the only places to look to find engagement rings.
-While it may be more difficult to find a ring that checks off every item on your beloved’s wish list, with some dedicated searching, you can find popular styles and adjust them to the proper ring size.
+While it may be more difficult to find a ring that checks off every item on your beloved’s wish list, with some dedicated searching, you may find popular styles and adjust them to the proper ring size.
 In addition to looking through pawn shops, estate sales and charity auctions may also have some good finds.
 The latter may also qualify you for a tax write-off.

-Craigslist and Facebook marketplace could also be worth a look; however, with any of the options mentioned here, consider having the ring assessed and appraised by a qualified jeweler or professional to make sure the stone and materials in the ring are real.
+Additionally, Craigslist and Facebook marketplace could also be worth a look; however, with any of the options mentioned here, consider having the ring assessed and appraised by a qualified jeweler or professional to make sure the stone and materials in the ring are real.

 Don’t die for diamond

 Yeah, diamonds are pretty.
-They’re also the most expensive part of the ring.
+They’re also the most expensive part of the ring

 For most engagement rings, the bulk of the cost is the center diamond itself,” explains Anubh Shah, co-founder and CEO of engagement ring company With Clarity.